 A photo of Mike's display at the 2016 Wizard World Chicago, with the workshed on the right.

 After the Workshed was finally reassembled, it was taken to various US Comic-Cons and Horror Movie conventions.
 Its biggest appearance was Wizard World Chicago 2016 where Bruce was reunited with the Workshed for the first time since filming.
 For most of 2017, Mike somewhat dropped off the public radar.
 In November of 2017, the workshed appeared for sale on Ebay.com, due to Mike's 'busy work schedule', he was unable to put the Workshed on the road anymore.
-The Buy-It-Now price was $20,000, but the auction was ended a few days in as Mike had found a buyer.
-It's unknown who that was.
+The Buy-It-Now price was $20,000, but the auction was ended a few days in as Mike had found a buyer; the Living Dead Museum in Evans City, Pennsylvania.

 The Production House

 As mentioned above, the farmhouse adjoining the cabin site was the living quarters for many of the crew, as it was empty at the time.
 The same house and surrounding land was also used by Steven Spielberg in the movie The Color Purple a year before.
 Created for that production; you can still see the Celie and Nettie carving on the tree right outside the main house, and the church off in the distance.
 The house with the land was sold and the farmhouse refurbished in 2008, and is now occupied by the current owners.
 For obvious reasons (see above red warning), I'm not posting the exact location of the house.

 The farmhouse (taken by EvilDeadChainsaws - 10/12/2012)

 The distant church (taken by EvilDeadChainsaws - 10/12/2012)